l3wi/aem-react-styled/docs/src/020_Getting Started/020_First component.md

  componentRegistry.register(MyComponent);
  ````

-3. Create component configuration
+# 4. Create component configuration

 Create the component configuration in the appropriate folder `/apps/${appsFolderName}/components/my-component`.
 The template is an empty file called `my-component.jsx`.
 The edit dialog should
- provide a textfield for the property `label`.
+provide a textfield for the property `./label`.

  - /apps/${appsFolderName}/components/my-component